-But savory is most necessary (as a paradox, perhaps, of food: the sweetness of dinner comes more from the umami.
-A richness, sure, but more from the complex flavors of which pure sweetness of sugar/dessert can not alone compare).
+And those savory foods that are necessary as well – a paradox, perhaps, of food.
+The sweetness of dinner comes more from an umami flavor profile; a richness, sure, but more from the complex flavors of which pure sweetness of sugar/dessert can not alone compare –

-The tension is there, building.
-While you wait for food to cook and the smells, the feelings float (waft) through the air around you.
-Wanting.
-Sexual tension comes from a strong want/desire/need in our brains and bodies that goes unrequited, postponed and growing greater/stronger with each moment that passes.
-The same can be said about wanting in the kitchen, waiting, waiting, waiting for dinner to be done.
-For breakfast to be ready.
-For the coals to grow hot enough.
-For the meal to arrive, finally on plates and in bowls to be devoured, hungrily, ravenously and without shame.
+Tension builds as you wait for your food to cook and the smells and the feelings float through the air around you.
+It is a wanting.
+And as sexual tension comes from a strong want/desire/need in our brains and bodies that goes unrequited, postponed and growing greater/stronger with each moment that passes, so too can the same be said about the feeling of want in the kitchen.
+Waiting, waiting for dinner to be done, for breakfast to be ready, for the coals to grow hot enough to lay meat or produce across them, for the meal to arrive on plates and in bowls to be devoured hungrily without shame.

 But sometimes, as with sex, satisfaction is the death of desire: The meal ends and leaves the wanting as still the most prevalent piece.
-Like a poor sexual partner (of which there has been many for all of us, I’m sure), a poor meal leads to an almost insurmountable disappointment.
+Like a poor sexual partner (of which there has been many for all of us), a poor meal leads to disappointment.
 Left wanting more, left unsatisfied, is it better to be left wanting than to have something that reminds you that life is often full of disappointment when it could have be so very, very beautiful?

 But, better, and (so much) more memorable, sticking in your mind, burned there forever, is what does satisfy completely.
 So good, too good almost the words leave us unable to describe what we feel.
 Feelings throughout the entire body.
 It is the energy running from head to toe, the *tingling* left at the end of fingertips, the involuntary smiles that curve lips upwards.
 The increase in heart rate and explosion from tongue to thought and back again.